Meditation for anxiety relief is the best option for calming the nerves, rejuvenating the senses, and giving you a whole new perspective on life.

 - Imagine the scents that could be present in the environment and enjoy the way they travel into your physical sense receptors.

-- Reach out and feel the earth, the air, the water or the foliage.
-Let each sensation bring more reality to your imaginations.
+- Reach out and feel the earth, the air, the water, or the foliage.
+Let each sensation bring more reality to your imagination.